wongzc/learning-notes/Notes/Redis/Redis-interview.md

 7. is redis single thread?
     - redis is single thread, as 1 main process handle receive request -> execute request -> send to client
-    - but redis program is not single thread, it run BIO ( background I/O) when started
+    - but redis program is not single thread, it run BIO ( background I/O) (for network I/O) and addtional thread when persistence (RDB/AOF)
     - 3 BIO:
         1. `BIO_CLOSE_FILE` use clode(fd) to close file
         2. `BIO_AOF_FSYNC` sync AOF to disk